 Now to be fair, there is a heavy dose of bad timing on the part of the Hostelworld ad.
 I’m sure – given that backpackers are their prime audience – that they wouldn’t want to do anything to offend the community as a whole or bring it into disrepute.
-They weren’t to know that when they released the ad, at the very same time some fool tourists would be getting very publicly shamed and deported for stripping off on top of mount Kinabalu and offending local tribes in Malaysia.
+They weren’t to know when they released the advert, that at the very same time some fool tourists would be getting very publicly shamed in the mass media, lambasted in their host country and eventually deported for stripping off on top of mount Kinabalu and offending local tribes in Malaysia.

 But by the same token they frankly should have known better too!

 The backlash against this type of behaviour is not new.
 A host of countries and tourism authorities are starting to clamp down hard on the nude selfie craze, Angkor Wat is the latest major tourist site to do just that with ‘common sense guidelines being displayed prominently at the site itself as well as being distributed to hotels and tour groups.
 Malaysia is following suit after the recent media frenzy following the arrest and deportation of tourists on Mount Kinabalu.